-- (1) Organization.
-A Transportation Policy and Planning Board is hereby created for the City of Madison. - (2) Purpose.
+- Organization.
+A Transportation Policy and Planning Board is hereby created for the City of Madison. - Purpose.
 The Common Council recognizes that for the City of Madison to be a safe and healthy place for all of its residents and visitors to live, work, do business, learn, and play, it must develop and maintain a transportation system that is safe, efficient, economical, equitable, and sustainable.
 The Common Council also recognizes the importance of ensuring that the city's transportation system compliments and is consistent with the city's land use system.
 Finally, the Common Council recognizes the critical role that the city's transportation system plays in the movement of people and goods throughout the greater Madison region, and that the successful future growth of the city and region depends, in part, on a transportation system that is responsive to the needs of current and future users.
-The purpose of the Transportation Policy and Planning Board is to consider and address transportation system, including bicycles; bus, freight, and automobile traffic; parking; pedestrians; street, curb and right-of-way use; transit; and other transportation elements as may be identified by the Common Council by ordinance or resolution. - (3) Board Composition. - (a) Members.
-The Transportation Policy and Planning Board shall have nine (9) voting members to serve without compensation consisting of three (3) members of the Common Council, one (1) Regional Representative (an elected official of a political subdivision that contracts with Metro Transit for transit services), four (4) residents of the City of Madison, one (1) member of the Plan Commission who may be either a Common Council member or resident, and two (2) alternate members who may be either a Common Council and residents to the Transportation Policy and Planning Board, the Mayor shall give strong consideration to appointing individuals who are also members of the Board of Public Works and Madison Area Transportation Policy Board.
+The purpose of the Transportation Policy and Planning Board is to consider and address transportation policy and planning issues pertaining to each element of the city's transportation system, including bicycles; bus, freight, and automobile traffic; parking; pedestrians; street, curb and right-of-way use; transit; and other transportation elements as may be identified by the Common Council by ordinance or resolution.

+(3) Board Composition.

+(a) Members.
+The Transportation Policy and Planning Board shall have nine (9) voting members to serve without compensation consisting of three (3) members of the Common Council, one (1) Regional Representative (an elected official of a political subdivision that contracts with Metro Transit for transit services), four (4) residents of the City of Madison, one (1) member of the Plan Commission who may be either a Common Council member or resident, and two (2) alternate members who may be either a Common Council member or resident.
+When appointing members of the Common Council and residents to the Transportation Policy and Planning Board, the Mayor shall give strong consideration to appointing individuals who are also members of the Board of Public Works and Madison Area Transportation Policy Board.